Potassium alum: Culinary

 Alum was used by bakers in England during the 1800s to make bread whiter.
 This was theorized by some, including John Snow, to cause rickets.
-The Sale of Food and Drugs Act 1875 prevented this and other adulterations.
+The Sale of Food and Drugs Act 1875 (38 & 39 Vict. c.
+63) prevented this and other adulterations.

 Potassium alum, under the name "alum powder", is found in the spice section of many grocery stores in the US.
 Its chief culinary use is in pickling recipes, to preserve and add crispness to fruit and vegetables.

 Flame retardant

 Potassium alum is used as a fire retardant to render cloth, wood, and paper materials less flammable.

 Tanning

 Potassium alum is used in leather tanning, in order to remove moisture from the hide and prevent rotting.
 Unlike tannic acid, alum doesn't bind to the hide and can be washed out of it.

 Dyeing

 Alum has been used since antiquity as mordant to form a permanent bond between dye and natural textile fibers like wool.
 It is also used for this purpose in paper marbling.